The-Martyr/Awesome-Multimodal-Reasoning/README.md

 # Awesome-Video-Reasoning [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a repository for organizing papres related to Video Reasoning in Multimodal Large Language Models.
+This is a repository for organizing papres related to Multimodal Reasoning in Multimodal Large Language Models (Image, Video).

 With the development of the video capabilities and reasoning capabilities of multimodal large language models, researchers have high hopes for the video reasoning capabilities of MLLM/LVLM.